 Every gas fireplace should have a working carbon monoxide alarm to ensure safety.
 In fact, California law requires one in every home, which is enforced through building permits.
 Carbon monoxide alarms cost about $50.

 Gas fireplace specialists, such as Highpoint Gas Service in Swarthmore, Pennsylvania, recommend an annual fall maintenance visit, which will make sure the gas fireplace functions safely throughout the winter season.
 This includes an extensive check of the heating system as well as a routine cleaning.

 Specialists like Hearth N’ Soul in Bethesda, Maryland, or Flame Dynamics in Rancho Cordova, California, also check for gas leaks and damage to any parts, clean the pilot, and replace the ember.
 The maintenance fee is usually about $150.

 Regardless of the type of fireplace, the chimney should also be cleaned yearly.
 Most fireplace specialists, including Rock River Chimney & Foundation in Oconomowoc, Wisconsin, also offer cleaning services:

 - $220 to clean a fireplace with an insert

 You can get more on chimney cleaning costs here.

+The average cost of chimney repairs range from $300 to $4,000.
 Sometimes, chimneys become so damaged they lean, risking significant damage to the house and its inhabitants.
 In these cases, chimneys need to be completely removed and replaced, which can cost between $10,000 and $20,000.